edwinsteele/wordspeak.org/posts/making-the-touch-bar-useful.md

 From right-to-left:

 * The escape key.
 As a user of an Apple iPad keyboard that lacks an escape key, I've mostly retrained muscle memory to use `ctrl+[` for escape.
-I use it occasionally (and I'd still rather have a physical key).
+I still use the key occasionally (and I'd still rather have a physical key).
 * Battery info.
 I had battery info in the menu bar but the Touch Bar is more noticeable, and the extra space allows for more info.
 This helps me be more aware of battery-hungry apps, and now my battery lasts longer.
 * ADSL connection info.
 My ADSL model exposes this info by SNMP.
 It was previously in the menu bar as a [custom plugin](https://github.com/edwinsteele/bitbar-plugins/blob/13752ceb419d07bf7b6cf1f32d709ba06f7b4a10/Network/wan_status.10m.sh) for [BitBar](https://getbitbar.com/) and, like the battery info, it's more visible and useful in the Touch Bar.
 * www.wordspeak.org ping time.
 This is an indication of my upstream connection quality, not as monitoring.
 When touched, it opens an [Alacritty](https://github.com/jwilm/alacritty) terminal to my hosting machine, with the appropriate colour scheme.